bmortel/ECS150P2/report.md

 find the parent thread.
 The parent thread is enqueued to the ready queue and deleted from the blocked queue.
 Then, the function dequeues the next ready thread and performs a context switch.
+### testing
+To test our uthread library, we used the provided `utest_hello.c` and `utest_yield.c` programs provided.
+Then we modified the programs to test other specifications and cover more cases.

 -----
 ## Preemption